LinuxAtDuke/Intro-To-Linux/README.md

 **ps**

-Processes - A program that lists running processes on the system.
+Ps (processes) is a program that lists running processes on the system.

 *Useful Flags:*